 COL Ralph W. Hauenstein Fellowship Award March 2017 - Recipient Tommy E. Remengesau Jr., President of Palau

-In March, President Thomas J. Haas led a small Grand Valley delegation to Palau to present Remengesau with the Col. Ralph W. Hauenstein Fellowship medal, the university’s highest honor.
+In March, President Emeritus Thomas J. Haas led a small Grand Valley delegation to Palau to present Remengesau with the Col. Ralph W. Hauenstein Fellowship medal, the Center’s most prestigious honor.

 Mark Schaub, chief international officer, said more than 10 people from Palau have graduated from Grand Valley, and two students are currently enrolled.
 Schaub also traveled to Palau in March and gave presentations about Grand Valley to students from the country’s six high schools.

 “There is one community college in Palau, and a handful of students from there have also enrolled in Grand Valley,” Schaub said.

 Remengesau was the speaker at Grand Valley’s fall commencement ceremony in 2002.